-The graph shows the value of the incentive based on a 5kW solar system.
+The graph shows the value of the Federal Government’s incentive based on a 5kW solar system.

-Don’t wait for the price of solar to increase, speak to one of our solar consultants today about getting the best possible deal whilst the incentive is at it’s highest.
+Don’t wait for the price of solar to increase, speak to one of our solar consultants today about getting the best possible deal whilst the incentives are at their highest.

 The feed-in tariff is the amount you will be reimbursed on your bill for exporting excess electricity to the grid.

 If your solar system is generating more power than you are consuming at any given time the excess power is exported.